What is a disabled facilities grant?

 What is the maximum amount of grant?

-You may be required to make a contribution based on a means test.
-The means test is not applicable for young people (under 19) or if you are in receipt of any of the following means tested benefits:
+You may be required to make a contribution based on a means test, although there is currently no means test applicable form grant work expected to cost below £7,000.
+Regardless of grant amount the means test is not applicable for young people (under 19) or if you are in receipt of any of the following means tested benefits:

-For further information on Disabled Facilities Grants, you can view our in depth document or contact us using the details below.
+For further information on Disabled Facilities Grants, you can view our guide, and the policy is also available for more in depth information here DFG policy, or you can contact us using the details below.